LogoLogo

 In order to enable the delivery of GovStack use cases, a mechanism must be defined that provides the appropriate level of access to the various building blocks by different users and organizations.
 This includes defining information sharing across service or organizational boundaries, enforcing appropriate roles and permissions for users, allowing user session information to be passed between building blocks, and enforcing secure access between Building Blocks (either co-located within a service, or across applications/organizations using an Information Mediator).

-Note: Additional technical detail and example scenarios can be found in this Authentication and Cross-BB Authorization document
+Note: Additional technical detail and example scenarios can be found in this document

 7.1 Key Requirements